portfolio future paleo porcelain

 aardtijd

-toenadering [ˈtunadərɪŋ] 2021 with danser-choreographer Kenzo Kesuda and artist Eline Kersten
+toenadering [ˈtunadərɪŋ] 2021 with danser-choreographer Kenzo Kesuda and artist Eline Kersten, video

 Sphagnarium, learning to take care of a living collection of Dutch indigenous landscaping peat mosses since 2021